 The Weatherhead School of Management is a private business school of Case Western Reserve University located in Cleveland, Ohio.
 It was founded in 1967 and offers various programs dedicated to the studies of stainability, design innovation, healthcare, organizational behavior, and education.

 The University of Louisville’s College of Education and Human Development offers an impressive Master of Science degree in Human Resources and Organizational Development course of study.
 It is aligned with the highly regarded Society for Human Resource Management (SHRM).
 Studies show that there is an ongoing demand for those with graduate degrees.
 There are many jobs open currently and not enough quality candidates to fill them.
 The schools’ master’s program emphasizes studies on performance, development, and education through research and discovery.
-They offer a hybrid program that enables students to study in the classroom, online, or a combination of the two.
+They offer a fully online program.
+Their faculty are world renowned for their research and expertise in practice, drawing from government, non-profit leadership, private practice, Fortune 500 companies, and education.
+The diversity of their faculty and students is what makes the program stand out.

 The program will prepare students for jobs in fields like: